SmartekWorks/smartekworks.github.io/swat/ref_knowledge_rule.md

 }
 ```

-Hint: Please be noted that "div.ui-dialog" must stands before "form" so that all the child elements could be absorbed.
+Note: Please be noted that "div.ui-dialog" must stands before "form" so that all the child elements could be absorbed.

-### Create new rules

 As a further step to the case above, now the dialog is treated as a `form`, but this is not enough as we want to create a much more personalized rule towards such kind of dialogs.
 Thus, we need to create an operation rule, a collection node rule and a label policy respectively.